Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       [=switching set ID=] SHALL be unreserved, i.e., A-Za-z0-9_.-~ in order to avoid introducing delimiters.
    2. The [=switching set ID=] can be added in a relative path to the [=POST_URL=] using the Switching() keyword.
-In this case, a CMAF chunk is sent from the live ingest source as POST chunk.cmfv POST_URL/Switching([=switching set ID=])/Streams(stream_id).
+In this case, a CMAF segment is sent from the live ingest source as POST chunk.cmfv POST_URL/Switching([=switching set ID=])/Streams(stream_id).